owofied/PurrPass/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a possible security vulnerability in this project, send an email to <f64o0jhyl@mozmail.com>.
+If you discover a possible security vulnerability in this project, email <f64o0jhyl@mozmail.com>.

 Please include the following information in your report